 - Unscented Liquid Castile Soap– You can also use scented versions, like lavender or peppermint if you would prefer not to add essential oils.

-- 15 Drops Essential Oil- I tend to use an immune supporting blend in the fall and winter, and a mix of Lavender and Peppermint in the spring and summer, but you can certainly create any scent you want.
+- Essential Oil*- I use an immune supporting blend in the fall and winter, and a mix of Lavender and Peppermint in the spring and summer, but you can certainly create any scent you want.
 If you are not sure where to buy essential oils, please check out this post.

 - Distilled Water– It is recommended that you use distilled water instead of tap water, as water from the tap contains impurities that can cause bacterial growth over time.